-A jumpslash quickspin is a technique that can do a significant amount of damage to an enemy, and in most cases kill many small or medium sized them within roughly 1 second.
+A jumpslash quickspin is a technique that does a significant amount of damage to an enemy and kills most small- or medium-sized ones within roughly 1 second.
 To perform this technique, do a jumpslash and then spin the control stick in a circular motion while Link is in the air.
 Pressing B is not required, the spin attack portion should automatically happen once Link is on the ground again.
 If used correctly, an enemy will get hit by both the jumpslash and the quickspin portions of the attack.
-If both portions hit, 6 damage will get dealt the the enemy (12 if you're using the Master Sword and 24 if you're using the Master Sword with Elixir Soup).
-What's strange about this is that a normal jumpslash and a normal quickspin only do 2 damage each (with the Hero's Sword) so the fact that both combined does 6 is wacky.
+If both portions hit, 6 damage will get dealt the enemy (12 if you're using the Master Sword and 24 if you're using the Master Sword with Elixir Soup).
+What's strange about this is that a normal jumpslash and a normal quickspin only do 2 damage each (with the Hero's Sword) so the fact that both combined do 6 is wacky.
 Note that if you are too close to an enemy and attempt this technique, it's likely that the enemy will only get hit by the jumpslash portion.
-Make sure you have enough distance between you and the enemy before perfroming it.
+Make sure you have enough distance between you and the enemy before performing it.

-If you've watched a speedrun of TWW or TWWHD you may have noticed times where after rolling off of a ledge Link won't jump, but instead will hang or simply fall instead.
-This is achieved by letting go of the control stick before Link makes it to the ledge and is commonly used to setup Ledge Clipping in a fast manner by ledge hanging off of the ledge used to clip.
+If you've watched a speedrun of TWW or TWWHD you may have noticed times when, after rolling off of a ledge, Link won't jump, but will instead hang or simply fall instead.
+This is achieved by letting go of the control stick before Link makes it to the ledge and is commonly used to setup Ledge Clipping in a quick manner by ledge hanging off of the ledge used to clip.

 If Link is facing a flat wall and is right up against it, you can use ZL to target up against it and obtain an angle perpendicular to that of the wall.
 This will usually take at least two separate targets and may sometimes require shifting to a slightly different part of the wall.

-While more of technical knowledge than a technique, it should be noted that if Link does not have an item in his hand and you are not currently targeting and press B, Link will simply draw his sword.
-However if Link is passively holding an item in his hand (Leaf, Bow, Hookshot, etc.) OR if you're targetting with ZL (regardless of if there's an item in his hand) and you attempt to draw your sword, you will do a slash instead of just pulling your sword.
+While more of a game mechanic than a technique, it should be noted that if Link does not have an item in his hand and you are not currently targeting and press B, Link will simply draw his sword.
+However, if Link is passively holding an item in his hand (Leaf, Bow, Hookshot, etc.) OR if you're targeting with ZL (regardless of if there's an item in his hand) and you attempt to draw your sword, you will do a slash instead of just pulling your sword.

 In TWWHD some enemies can be hit twice using a single stab attack (and ONLY a stab attack, other sword attacks will not double hit).
 This is done if Link is very close to the enemy he stabs and becomes easier when the Master Sword is obtained as its hitbox is longer than that of the Hero's Sword.

-Often times in a speedrun, Link will run through doors where the door gets barred or locked behind him and he turns back to look at it.
-It is possible to cancel this animation and save a second by pulling out a bomb right before opening the any door that leads into this animation.
+Oftentimes in a speedrun, Link will run through doors that get barred or locked behind him, which he then turns back to look at.
+It is possible to cancel this animation and save a second by pulling out a bomb right before opening any door that leads into this animation.